-2nd analytical derivatives
+2nd analytical derivatives for SCF and DFT

 The program aoforce computes force constants and IR and Raman Spectra on SCF and DFT level.
 Analytical second derivative calculations can directly be started from converged SCF or DFT calculations.
 Note, that the basis is restricted to d-functions, and ROHF as well as broken occupation numbers are not allowed.
-For better efficiency, in case of larger systems, use the keyword \$maxcor as described in Chapter 11 to reduce computational cost.
+For better efficiency, in case of larger systems, use the keyword \$maxcor as described in Chapter 15 to reduce computational cost.
 RI will be used if the RI option for DFT has been specified.